elfido/express-slas/README.md

 As per Express nature, this middleware will evaluate the time between the time when the request comest to it and then when the headers are set.

+**Note** Remember that you can, and maybe you you should, apply this middleware to those routes that actually require to meet certain SLA (like get by id operations).
+That is not implmented in the library intentionally since express already supports that functionality out of the box (for instance http://stackoverflow.com/questions/15877342/nodejs-express-apply-session-middleware-to-some-routes).

 ## Usage
 Install it:
 ```sh